 More information coming soon

-The Pourdavoud Center administers a number of fellowships for outstanding emerging scholars, whose work pertains to ancient Iran.
-Postdoctoral Fellows are typically invited to the Center for the duration of an academic year (nine months) to work on their projects, and participate in the intellectual life of the Pourdavoud Center and UCLA.
-They will be required to develop and teach a course during their tenure at the Pourdavoud Center, in collaboration with other disciplines across the campus specializing in the study of the ancient world.
+The Pourdavoud Institute administers a number of fellowships for outstanding emerging scholars, whose work pertains to ancient Iran.
+Postdoctoral Fellows are typically invited to the Institute for the duration of an academic year (nine months) to work on their projects, and participate in the intellectual life of the Pourdavoud Institute and UCLA.
+They will be required to develop and teach a course during their tenure at the Pourdavoud Institute, in collaboration with other disciplines across the campus specializing in the study of the ancient world.

 Pourdavoud Post-Doctoral Fellowship in Ancient Iranian Studies